 How do you take your business global?

-Now that you’ve answered the questions above and decided that your operation is ready to go global, here’s what to do:
+Now that you’ve answered the questions above and decided that your operation is ready to go global, the following framework can aid in your endeavor.

 1. Establish your overseas infrastructure.

-Establishing overseas infrastructure and teams is challenging.
+Establishing your overseas infrastructure and teams can be challenging.
 Consider the following steps during and after your launch:

-• Train managers you’re transferring overseas.
+- Train managers who will be transferred overseas.
 Most companies train managers at home and then move them abroad.
 Whether you train managers in-house or in the new location, they must be able to adapt to the new culture and be effective leaders in that country.
 Investing in employee training is essential.

 2. Get your C-suite and management team ready.

-Executives and managers play big roles in your business’s success.
-Here’s how to get your team ready:
+Executives and managers play significant roles in your business’s success.
+Here’s how to get your team ready for global expansion:

-• Prepare to master cultural differences.
-Learn as much as you can about cultural differences before you expand overseas, and ask for local employees’ help postlaunch.
+- Prepare to master cultural differences.
+Learn as much as you can about cultural differences before expanding overseas, and ask for local employees’ help postlaunch.

 3. Use PEST analyses to plan for the unexpected.